An Ottoman Mirror with Cover, of a Typical Round Form, Decorated with Christian & Hunting Logos, Circa 19th. Century.

 Description

-This beautiful masterpiece is a unique presentation of an Ottoman style mirror, which was most likely made by an Armenian Master, due to the use and the presence of Christian iconography and to the beautifully embroidered Initials which are most likely of Armenian origin, which are probably referring to the Armenian letters
+This beautiful masterpiece is a unique presentation of an Ottoman style mirror, which was most likely made by an Armenian master and was probably commissioned by a prominent wealthy European individual most likely to be a French couple to commemorate their wedding occasion.

 Լ Ե